-The table above and to the left presents the University's proportionate share of the net pension liability of the cost-sharing plan for 2023, calculated using the discount rate of 7.55%, as well as what the University's net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.55%) or 1-percentage-point higher (8.55%) than the current rate.
+The following table presents University's proportionate share of the net pension liability of the cost-sharing plan for 2023, calculated using the discount rate of 7.55%, as well as what the University's net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.55%) or 1-percentage-point higher (8.55%) than the current rate

-(B) PERS DEFINED CONTRIBUTION PLAN, THE OPTIONAL RETIREMENT PLAN one state to another throughout their careers.
+(B) PERS DEFINED CONTRIBUTION PLAN, THE OPTIONAL RETIREMENT PLAN

+The Optional Retirement Plan (ORP) was established by the Mississippi Legislature in 1990 to help attract qualified and talented institutions of higher learning teaching and administrative faculty in Mississippi.
+This alternative plan is structured to be portable and transferable to accommodate teaching and administrative faculty who move from one state to another throughout their careers.
 The membership of the ORP is composed of teachers and administrators appointed or employed on or after July 1, 1990, who elect to participate in ORP and reject membership in PERS.
 The ORP provides funds at retirement for employees, and in the event of death, the ORP provides funds for their beneficiaries through an arrangement by which contributions are made to this plan.
 The current contribution rate of both the employee and the University are identical to that of the PERS defined benefit plan.
 An employee is automatically a member of PERS unless the employee elects ORP within 30 days of initial employment in an ORP-eligible position.
 Once made, the decision is irrevocable.
 The ORP uses the accrual basis of accounting.
 Investments are reported at fair value, based on quoted market prices.
 Employees immediately vest in plan contributions upon entering the plan.
-The University's contributions to the ORP for the year ended June 30, 2023 were \$20.5 million, which equaled its required contribution for the period.
+The University's contributions to the ORP for the years ended June 30, 2024 and 2023 were \$21.6 million and \$20.5 million, respectively, which equaled its required contribution for the period.